mhakash/Aero-mouse/Driver/readme.md

-This program handle the received data from bluetooth
+This program handles the received data from bluetooth